sl66617n/KMeans_Hadoop_MapReduce/README.md

 ## K-Means Clustering in Java using Hadoop MapReduce

-This project uses Amazon Web Service (AWS) in order to do a cloud based Map Reduce task.
+This project uses Amazon Web Service (AWS) in order to do a cloud based Map Reduce K-Means Clustering.
 The MapReduce program that is being used is Hadoop.

 There are three parts: